Waldegg Castle: The French Revolution: The beginning of the end of an era

 The French Revolution of 1789 was disastrous to the family's influence, business interests and wealth.
 Although all the family members survived the terror of the French Revolution, their close ties to the French royal family and other high-ranking members of the Ancien Régime made life more and more difficult for them in France.

 Peter Viktor von Besenval, who was part of the highest circle of power in France, saw the dark clouds looming over the Ancien Régime in the course of 1789.
 After the Storming of the Bastille on 14 July 1789, he wanted to escape to Switzerland, to his country estate, the Waldegg Castle, but he was no longer able to do so.
-On 26 July 1789, he was recognised while fleeing revolutionary troops in Villegruis.
+On 26 July 1789, he was recognised in Villegruis while fleeing revolutionary troops.
 He was immediately arrested and sent to prison.
 In October 1789 he was charged with the crime of lèse-nation.
 The baron was never to see the Waldegg Castle again.
 Only with good luck and good friends did he survive the terror of the revolution.
 He was acquitted on 1 March 1790.
 Peter Viktor von Besenval died on 2 June 1791 at his residence in Paris, the Hôtel de Besenval.